-March 31, 2015 December 31, 2014 Intangible Assets \$ 43,363,832 \$ 49,914,360 Accumulated Amortization (3,206,747) (6,550,528) Intangible assets, net \$ 40,157,085 \$ 43,363,832
+December June 30, 2015 31, 2014 Intangible Assets \$ 58,641,082 \$ 49,914,360 Accumulated Amortization & Impairment (12,043,560) (6,550,528) Intangible assets, net \$ 46,597,522 \$ 43,363,832

-Other than the website as set forth in the table above, intangible assets are comprised of patents with estimated useful lives between approximately 1 to 15 years.
+Intangible assets are comprised of patents with estimated useful lives between approximately 1 to 15 years.
 The website was determined to have an estimated useful life of 3 years.
 Once placed in service, the Company will amortize the costs of intangible assets over their estimated useful lives on a straight-line basis.
 Costs incurred to acquire patents, including legal costs, are also capitalized as long-lived assets and amortized on a straight-line basis with the associated patent.
 Amortization of patents is included in operating expenses as reflected in the accompanying consolidated statements of operations.
-The Company assesses fair market value for any impairment to the carrying values.
-As of March 31, 2015 and December 31, 2014 management concluded that there was no impairment to the acquired assets.
+As of June 30, 2015, based on changes in the expected timing of proceeds from the Clouding portfolio of patents, the Company assessed the Clouding portfolio of patents for impairment and took an impairment charge in the carrying value of the Clouding assets in the amount of \$766,498.
+As of December 31, 2014, management concluded that there was no impairment to the acquired assets.